github-aws-runners/terraform-aws-github-runner/examples/migration-test/README.md

 This example keeps the same root module address while switching its `multi_runner_config` from the v1 contract to the v2 contract.
-The v1 configuration is at the example root and the v2 configuration is in `v2/`.
+The v1 configuration is in `v1/` and the v2 configuration is in `v2/`.
 It enables the AMI housekeeper, SSM housekeeper, runner-binaries syncer, pool, job retry, EventBridge, metrics, tracing, termination watcher, and the EC2 runner features that exercise the v1-to-v2 resource topology.